-What You Need to Know About Government Property Inspector or Investigator
+What is a Government Property Inspector or Investigator?

 - Collect, identify, evaluate, or preserve case evidence.

 - Investigate applications for special licenses or permits.